 Company Valuation: $100 million

-Starting a direct sales business focused on selling specialty foods may not seem like a home run idea, but for Jill Blashack Straham, who grew up in Minnesota on a dairy farm.
+Starting a direct sales business focused on selling specialty foods may not seem like a home run idea, but it did for Jill Blashack Straham, who grew up in Minnesota on a dairy farm.
 Later, she went on to create and sell gourmet food baskets, it was the realization of a dream that had been building for years.

 Stratham started the now more than $100 million company with loans from a friend and the Small Business Administration as well as $6,000 of her own savings.
 In the early days, her company's headquarters were in a 1,200 square foot space where she put together early orders on her own, using a pool table to pack up boxes and packages.
 Today, the headquarters of Tastefully Simple are a 200,000 square foot complex on a 79-acres.